heelpatel01/Full-Stack-Dev/README.md

 <hr>

 Some Amazing WebSites.<br>
--https://web.archive.org/ (For The Watching All WebSites OLD Looks.)
+-https://web.archive.org/ (For The Watching All WebSites OLD Looks.) <br>
+-https://www.flaticon.com/ (For The Awesome Icons)-

 <hr>